sandstreamdev/std/array/minMax.md

 # minMax

-Computes minimum and maximum of the given array in a single run.
+Computes minimum and maximum values of the given array in a single run.

 ## Type signature